BenjaminKoshyBiju/BenjaminKoshyBiju/README.md

 - 👋 Hi, I’m @BenjaminKoshyBiju
-- 🌱 I’m currently learning javascript and focusing MERN Stack.
+- 🌱 I’m currently learning python Django framework and focusing on Backend Development.
-- 💞️ I’m looking to learn more on JS Frameworks and API's to become a fullStack Developer.
+- 💞️ I’m currently looking for job roles in Backend Dev and if know of some openings please do reach out!
-- 📫 How to reach me benjaminkoshy038@gmail.com
+- 📫 You can reach me at benjaminkoshy038@gmail.com 😊